Professional Judgment Process and Appeals

 On a case-by-case basis and with proper documentation, Financial Aid Offices have the discretion to make adjustments, to the data elements on the Free Application for Federal Student Aid (FAFSA) that impacts a student’s Expected Family Contribution (EFC).
-Such changes meant to provide a more accurate assessment of a student’s family’s ability to contribute to the cost of education.
+Such changes are meant to provide a more accurate assessment of a student’s family’s ability to contribute to the cost of education.

 Examples for a Family Contribution Appeal Include: